fabiensanglard/Prototyp/README.md

 HOW TO RUN ?

-run the following commands in your command line:\n mvn clean install\n mvn exec:exec\n
+run the following commands in your command line:

+*mvn clean install\n
+*mvn exec:exec\n

 Enjoy !!